 GenAI became popular due to advancements in AI’s conversational capabilities, including its ability to retrain knowledge,conversation history and answer questions from this knowledge, history, and any other relevant context the user introduces.
 Consequently, GenAI acquired somewhat of a reputation as being exclusively an intelligent conversational solution that can do it all.

-When thinking about GenAI, this changes because the large language models that have been trained to date have effectively been trained on the public internet.
+When thinking about GenAI, this changes because the large language models have effectively been trained on the public internet.
 The result is that they're very generalized across all the corpus of human information that's on the internet and they're less specific to a particular business' use case.
 Using large language models out of the box may not allow a company to differentiate itself from their competitors, but could raise the bar for productivity.

 Custom models built from company data with proprietary information can address company specific problems for use cases like fraud prevention.
 Companies like Mastercard, Visa, and American Express are very interested in fraud detection, not only to prevent it, but also to avoid any non-fraudulent transactions from being declined unnecessarily.